mkilikrates/documentation/README.md

 ## Docker

-Using [docker](./Docker/README.md) to connecting in Databases or programming without local installation
+Using [docker](./Docker/README.md) to connecting in Databases, tools like kubectl or programming without local installation

 ## Using GNUPG + Password Store in Linux or WSL 2